 In mathematics and statistics, covariance is a measure of the relationship between two random variables.
 The metric evaluates how much – to what extent – the variables change together.
-In other words, it is essentially a measure of the variance between two variables (note that the variance of one variable equals the variance of the other variable).
+In other words, it is essentially a measure of the variance between two variables.
 However, the metric does not assess the dependency between variables.

 Unlike the correlation coefficient, covariance is measured in units.
 The units are computed by multiplying the units of the two variables.
 The variance can take any positive or negative values.
 The values are interpreted as follows: